jakebrehm/manymiles-v1/readme.md

 ## API Usage

-Documentation for the *ManyMiles* API is coming soon, including descriptions of the following features:
+Documentation for the API is coming soon, including descriptions of the following features:
 - Most Recent Mileage
 - Add Record
 - Current Overage